 Funding Requirement & its utilization

-From financial projections, you will get a clear view about your funding requirement and its utilization.
+From financial projections, you will get a clear view of your funding requirement and its utilization.
 Mention key data from that calculation here.
 This is a great place to use graphs and charts to tell the financial story of your business.

-In appendix, use all the references used, or supported documents asked.
+In the appendix, use all the references used, or supported documents asked.
 Some common items used are references, licenses, credit history, financial summary, legal documents, etc.

 Check How to write Lean Startup Plan here.